thecloudxpert/emea-uk-aria-auto-exp-day/module-5/m5-full-lab-guide.md

 ---

-### Exercise 3 - Installing Packages and Other Modifications to the Multi-Cloud Cloud Template
+### Exercise 3 - Installing Packages and Other Modifications into the Multi-Cloud Cloud Template

 In this exercise we will add extra items to cloudConfig to install Apache and run some additional commands at build time.